 Making cheese in the modern age is more about enjoyment than survival, but it does help build planning skills and patience, both of which are essential to emergency planning.

-Making cheese is not hard, but it does take a long time for your finished cheese to age properly (6-8 months).
+Making cheese is not hard, but it does take a long time for your finished and waxed cheese to age properly (6-8 months).

 - Cheese press

 - Slotted Spoon